ZhouYu2156/vitepress-colorful-themes/README.md

 pnpm add vitepress-colorful-themes
 ```

-You also need to install the peer dependencies if they are not already in your project:
+You also need to install Element Plus and related plugins for automatic component imports:

 ```bash
 # npm